joejcollins/atlanta-shore/reports/statistician/cardiff_opportunity_2024.md

 Comprehensive monitoring of the hydrology, canopy cover, and botanical species composition has been conducted each year (2019-2023) to assess the impact of beavers within the enclosure.
-Two standardised geolocated full colour images were taken at each survey point capturing canopy cover (light) and ground cover of vegetatio, bare ground and/or open water.
+Two standardised geolocated full colour images were taken at each survey point capturing canopy cover (light) and ground cover of vegetation, bare ground and/or open water.

 In the summer of 2023, more beavers were introduced into two further enclosures.
 Survey data from the first enclosure will be utilized